Coptic history: Arab-Muslim conquest of Egypt

 The Arab Muslim conquest of Egypt took place in 639.
 Despite the political upheaval, historians estimate that the majority of the Egyptian population remained Christian until somewhere between the 9th century and the middle of the 14th century.

 There were major persecutions during and following the reign of the Fatimid caliph Al-Hakim bi-Amr Allah (reigned 996–1021) and Copts were massacred during the reign of the Mamluks.
 Acceptance of Arabic as a liturgical language took place under the papacy of Pope of Alexandria Gabriel ibn-Turaik.

-During Islamic rule, the Copts were required to pay a special tax, called the jizya, in return for defense from the Caliphate as non-Muslims were not allowed to serve in the army.
+During Islamic rule, the Copts were required to pay a special tax, called the jizya.
 The payment of the jizya tax also meant that Copts were required to wear special clothing to distinguish them from Muslims and that they could practice their own Coptic Law exempt from Shari'a law courts.
 This tax was abolished in 1855 under Sa'id Pasha.